NatMyan/SlideMaker/README.md

-PptxFromParser(old) was for 70%, Abandoned is the one you checked, 8.HopefullyFinal is the one I'm working on
+8.HopefullyFinal is the one I'm working on, Abandoned is the one you checked, PptxFromParser(old) was for 70%
 Thank you